 On our visit, we didn’t take a guide or public transport, as we were motorized and had taken the time to find out everything we needed to know beforehand.

-• For sports enthusiasts: a great hike in the Meteora mountains, to discover the hermit caves or a in the footsteps of the first hermits .
-Or by electric bike a sunset ride…. nice!
+- For sports enthusiasts: a great hiking Tour in the Meteora mountains, or this hike to discover the hermit caves or a in the footsteps of the first hermits.
+Or on an e-bike excursion, or this e-bike ride at sunset…. nice!
 And why not discover the Meteora with a climbing session?

 Some tips and practical information for visiting the monasteries of Meteora

-• The approach walks are often difficult as you have to climb the rocky peaks.
+- The approach walks are often difficult as you have to climb the rocky peaks.
 Staircases have been built, but they are steep and sloping.
 Don’t forget good shoes, sun protection and water.
-If you have difficulty getting around, we recommend the San Stefanos monastery (no steps), or the Roussano monastery (less steep approach).
+If you have difficulty getting around, we recommend Agios Stefanos monastery (no steps), or the Holy Monastery of Rousanos (less steep approach).

 What are the monasteries’ opening hours?